hbustamante8/School_District_Analysis/README.md

 * How is the school summary affected?

   The school summary was only affected the for metrics for Thomas High Schools.
 All the other school’s metrics were not affected in the school summary data frame.
-Below is a list of how the numbers/percentages changed after taking out the ninth graders scores.
+Below is a list of how the numbers/percentages changed after taking out the ninth graders scores for Thomas High School.

                                     Before Change                     After Change